Welcome to RinconNeighbors.com

 A list of the shops, restaurants and services at Rincon Center.

-This new web page highlights many problems City Hall causes for residents, often to benefit large out-of-town corporations.
+This web page highlights many problems City Hall causes for residents, often to benefit large out-of-town corporations.

 Rent a kayak at Pier 40 (next to AT&T Park).
 They offer everything you need including gear, kayaks, lessons, and group excursions.
 The Bay Bridge, Rincon Center, and China Basin (McCovey Cove) are easy trips.
 Check out their Web site.
-See pictures of people kayaking taken from Rincon Center.

 At one time Rincon Point was located where Rincon Hill met the bay at what is now the intersection of Spear and Harrison streets (right).
 That original craggy point probably looked like this (left).
 Now it is where the Embarcadero passes underneath the Bay Bridge.
 Rincon Point and Telegraph Hill formed the original inlet that provided 49ers with additional protection for their ships.
 This inlet, upon which many downtown highrises have been built, reached all the way west to where the Transamerica Pyramid is today.
 Click on the map to see a larger version.